 - Interpreting third–party regulatory audits

-- Reviewing, recommending, and coordinating efforts for environmental pathogen testing program
+- Reviewing, recommending, and coordinating efforts for environmental contaminants and pathogen testing program

-- Working with clients and KTL senior staff to identify gaps and implement solid solutions for continuous improvement
+- Working with clients and KTL senior staff to identify Food Safety Management System (FSMS) and program gaps and implement solutions for continuous improvement

-- Maintaining and updating documents to ensure consistency
+- Maintaining and updating documents to ensure conformance and compliance consistency

-- Participating in the development of KTL’s SharePoint tools
+- Participating in the development and management of KTL’s SharePoint® tools

 - Assisting in growing clients and other business development efforts, as requested

-- B.S. degree in Food Technology / Microbiology or other related life science
+- B.S. degree in food science, biology, chemistry, technology, microbiology, or other related life science

-- 5-7 years of related food industry experience in Quality Assurance/Control; experience in cooking, processing, dairy, low-acid canned food, meat or seafood preferred
+- 5-7 years of related food industry experience in Quality Assurance/Control; experience in cooking, processing, manufacturing dairy, low-acid canned food, meat, or seafood preferred

 - Excellent communication and presentation skills